biprajeet/employeeserv/README.md

 	- `jsonschema2pojo-maven-plugin` is being used to create `Employee POJO` from json file.
 	- `EmployeeResource.java` is the interface for CRUD operations on `Employee` resource.
 		- GET `/v1/bfs/employees/{id}` endpoint is defined to fetch the resource.
+		- POST `/v1/bfs/employees/` endpoint is defined to create the resource.
 - employeeservImplementation - This module contains the implementation for the rest endpoints.
 	- `EmployeeResourceImpl.java` implements the `EmployeeResource` interface.
-- employeeservFunctionalTests - This module would have the functional tests.
+- employeeservFunctionalTests - This module would have the functional tests.Load Balancer

 ## How to run the application
 - Please have Maven version `3.3.3` & Java 8 on your system.